David Fincher's Netflix show is on its way back

 Fans are speculating that another plotline of season 2 will include the BTK Killer, whom season 1 hinted at in various unexplained scenes: between 1974 and 1991 he killed 10 people in Sedgwick County, Kansas.

-It’s also been confirmed that the show will include the Manson Murders in the new episodes, and that there is currently a casting call out for actors to play Charles Manson and Tex Watson.
+It’s also been confirmed that the show will include the Manson Murders in the new episodes, and that Damon Herriman will be playing Charles Manson in the episodes.
+He is also set to play Manson in Quentin Tarantino’s upcoming film Once Upon A Time in Hollywood.

 Any new cast members?